 The Babylonians had no hope for a happy life after death, nor did they imagine a paradise where the deceased would live a life similar to the one, they had lived on earth.
 They made no distinction between the righteous and the unrighteous, the good and the bad, and believed that everyone would share a common fate and descend to the same level after death.

-Ereshkigal, Nergal, and the Gods of the Underworld
+Ereshkigal, Nergal, and the Lords of the Dead

 The gods who ruled this dark realm of the dead were called Alato or Ereshkigal and were related to the god Nergal in his persona as god of the dead.
 Ereshkigal ruled the realm of the dead.
 Ereshkigal's prime minister was Namtar, the demon of plague and disease, who acted as her messenger and carried out her orders.
 Ereshkigal's decrees were written by a goddess named Pelit Tsiri, “Lady of the Desert,” and the main gatekeeper guarding her entrance was a god named Nido.